nens/threedi-docs/source/d_threedi_portal.rst

 Selection tool
 --------------
 By default, the **selection tool** is switched on.
-With it you can click anywhere on the map to visualize the time series at that location. by Default water depth and water level will be shown.
-If the model contains groundwater that graph is also shown.
+With it you can click anywhere on the map to visualise the time series at that location.
+By default water depth and water level will be shown.
+If the model contains ground water, that graph is also shown.

 The time series can be downloaded in CSV format.
 The points in the graphs in :numref:`fig_point_select_tool` are the points calculated by the 3Di calculation core and are independent from the output time step that the modeller has set while following a location.
 If a location is clicked later during the simulation, the historic values on the graph are the values shown according to the output time step.